Vera Drew

+Vera Drew (born May 22, 1989) is an American editor, director, writer and actor.
+She is best known for her film The People's Joker, which she directed, wrote, produced and starred in.

+Early life

+Drew was born in Chicago, Illinois.
+As a teenager, she studied improv comedy through a Second City youth pilot program.

+Career

-She is a transgender woman and has worked in entertainment television since 2009, including work as an editor for On Cinema, Comedy Bang!
+Drew has worked in entertainment television since 2009, including work as an editor for On Cinema, Comedy Bang!
 Bang! and Who Is America?.
 In 2019, Drew was nominated for a Primetime Emmy Award in the category Outstanding Picture Editing for Variety Programming for her work on the series Who Is America?.

 The crowd-funded film The People's Joker, which was directed by and stars Drew as The Joker, debuted at the 2022 Toronto International Film Festival.